Nathan-ferig/Python/Project_Shop/README.md

 In this example, one can enter data for a list of products for a shop and then shop for those items, adding the products to the cart and buying them.

+> The files within this folder will soon be transleted to English

 This project is part of the following [online course](https://www.udemy.com/course/curso-de-programacao-em-python-do-basico-ao-avancado/ "Online Course").
 It aims to showcase some of the skills I learned throughout the course.

 Comments and suggestions are welcome,